chidii03/personal-assistant/README.md

 A robust and intuitive desktop application designed to streamline daily personal and professional management.
 This tool provides a centralized hub for managing contacts, scheduling meetings, and setting reminders, all within a clean and user-friendly interface.

 🌟 Features
 Contact Management: Effortlessly add, view, update, and delete contacts.
-The contacts list is automatically sorted by ID for a clear, chronological overview.
+The contact’s list is automatically sorted by ID for a clear, chronological overview.

 Meeting/Appointment Scheduling: Keep track of your schedule by creating and managing meetings.
 All appointments are numerically ordered by their ID.